siyidongfang/swot-ocean-model-intercomparison-project/ocean-model-requirements.md

 # Ocean model requirements

-To participate in this project, we are requesting the following conditions for the simulations
+To participate in this project, we are requesting the following conditions for the simulations:

 + A minimum domain dimension of 10°x10° is required.
 + A minimum temporal dimension of 1-year is required.